Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Assured Reinforcement Learning

-Searching for policies that are optimal for \eqref{eq:CRL2} for each possible state is our original goal.
-By contrast, a problem such as maximizing \eqref{eq:f_pi} is one that seeks to find \textit{safe} policies, in the sense that they are \textit{feasible} for \eqref{eq:CRL2}.
+Our original goal is to find policies that are optimal for \eqref{eq:CRL2} for each possible state.
+By contrast, maximizing \eqref{eq:f_pi} aims to find \textit{safe} policies, in the sense that they achieve a finite value in \eqref{eq:CRL2}.
 The main idea underpinning our work is that we can jointly work on optimizing \eqref{eq:f_pi}, which reduces the search over the policy space, while at the same time maximizing the return present in \eqref{eq:CRL2}.
-In the following Theorem we establish a fundamental decomposition relationship between the value functions and their auxiliary counterparts.
+In the following Theorem we establish a fundamental separation principle between the value functions and their auxiliary counterparts.

-\begin{theorem}[Barrier-based decomposition] Assume rewards $R_{t+1}$ are bounded almost surely for all $t$.
-Then, for every policy $\pi$
+\begin{theorem}[Separation principle] Assume rewards $R_{t+1}$ are bounded almost surely for all $t$ and the discount factor satisfies $\gamma<1$.
+Then, for every policy $\pi$:

 \begin{proof} We shall prove \eqref{eq:v_decomposition} only, since the proof for \eqref{eq:q_decomposition} is alike.
 The following identities hold, as explained below.